We believe that what you wear has a direct impact on the way you feel and your well being which has a profound impact on

 A New Approach

-We now release well considered trans-seasonal collections, producing limited runs of each item, along with our core collection.
+We now release well considered trans-seasonal collections, producing limited runs of each item, along with our permanent collection.

 We don’t hold excessive amounts of inventory and we never go on sale.
 We believe in creating a new form of long tail for fashion.
 For those who like precision, we have two stores in Melbourne where our personal stylists can tailor your pieces to your body.
 We take the time to get to know you and the wardrobe you are building.

 We take our supply chain seriously and won’t outsource our ethics or your confidence in our standards.

 Respect for the women who wear our garments.
 Respect for the people who make the garments.
 Respect for the environment and sustainable practices.
 Respect for design, which ensures meaning and longevity in the lives and wardrobes of the women who wear our clothes.
 We donate 2% of every purchase to Kiva; an organisation that provides loans for women in developing countries to support them starting their own businesses to be financially independent and empowered.

 Quality is not just a slogan to us, but something that is well made, with precision, integrity and consideration.
 Our team of women take the time to create the perfect, long-lasting garment.
 This includes the choice of the highest quality and the most sustainable fibres, the weight of each fabric and the actual time taken to construct a piece of clothing that can survive beyond one season in every way.